oatlog/oatlog/doc/report/main.typ

 == This thesis

-#TODO[Elaborate further with short section summaries once the respective sections have been
+// #TODO[Elaborate further with short section summaries once the respective sections have been
-  written.]
+// written.]

 @chapter_background extends this introduction with a step-by-step explanation of the topics relevant to implementing a state of the art e-graph engine.
-It does so by first motivating e-graphs starting from expression trees, then by incrementally showcasing a full self-contained implementation of equality saturation in about 100 lines of code, before finally explaining the similarity between e-graphs and relational databases and how this can be leveraged for a significantly more efficient implementation.
+// It does so by first motivating e-graphs starting
+// from expression trees, then by incrementally showcasing a full self-contained implementation of
+// equality saturation in about 100 lines of code, before finally explaining the similarity between
+// e-graphs and relational databases and how this can be leveraged for a significantly more efficient
+//implementation.
 @chapter_implementation then concretely describes the application of these techniques in Oatlog and the implementation decisions we have made, in addition to showing how Oatlog is used and its capabilities.
 @chapter_evaluation follows by evaluating Oatlog through its test suite and benchmarks.

-#TODO[@chapter_conclusion]

-#TODO[we need to clarify what our actual contributions are]
+@chapter_conclusion discusses future work, both algorithmic and constant factor performance improvements.

+== Contributions

+#TODO[is this needed?]

+Our main contribution is a independently implemented egglog compatible e-graph engine that outperforms egglog.

 = Background <chapter_background>